The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 That's a very unique feature.

-Myself a conservative, I haven't been excited about some of the things President Bush has done, but on the other hand, at least now we have a clear vision of what the alternative is.
+But on the other hand, at least now we have a clear vision of what the alternative is.

-By the way, what what did I see?
+By the way, what did I see?

 What is this man doing, saying, thinking, watching?

-Suppressing dissent over the war in Iraq.
+Suppressing dissent over the war in Iraq?

 Kerry said the administration was targeting opponents of the war in much the same way he was attacked for protesting failed policies in Vietnam in 1970.